How Much Does a Bespoke Engagement Ring Cost?

 For some, the main investment is one larger diamond or sapphire.
 For others, the focus is on a composition of smaller stones, such as a trilogy of diamonds, a cluster of coloured gems, or a band of alternating diamonds and sapphires.

-• Single large stone: A diamond or sapphire can range from £1,000 to £50,000+ depending on size and quality.
+• Single large stone: a diamond or sapphire can range from £1,000 to £50,000 or more, depending on size and quality.

-2. Metal Choice
+3. Metal Choice

 I only work in fine jewellery metals: platinum and 18ct gold (yellow, white, or rose).
 These contain a high percentage of precious metal, making them durable, hypoallergenic, and classified as fine jewellery.

-3. Complexity of the Design
+4. Complexity of the Design

 A plain band with a solitaire stone takes less time than a detailed design with halos, engravings, or pavé-set gemstones.
 Multi-stone settings often involve more craftsmanship to ensure perfect balance and security.

-4. Handcrafted Quality vs Mass Production
+5. Handcrafted Quality vs Mass Production

-The Stages of a bespoke engagement ring
+The Stages of a Bespoke Engagement Ring

 The stages of a bespoke engagement ring design